mdn/content/files/en-us/web/api/htmlscriptelement/index.md

 - {{domxref("HTMLScriptElement.type")}}
   - : A string representing the type of the script.
 It reflects the `type` attribute of the {{HTMLElement("script")}} element.
 - {{domxref("HTMLScriptElement.src")}}
-  - : A string representing the URL of an external script.
-It reflects the [`src`](/en-US/docs/Web/HTML/Element/script#src) attribute.
+  - : A string representing the URL of an external script; this can be used as an alternative to embedding a script directly within a document.
+It reflects the `src` attribute of the {{HTMLElement("script")}} element.
 - {{domxref("HTMLScriptElement.event")}} {{deprecated_inline}}
   - : A string; an obsolete way of registering event handlers on elements in an HTML document.
 - {{domxref("HTMLScriptElement.charset")}} {{deprecated_inline}}